pharaox/travelers/README.md

 | Travelers |  5d | 12 | 23 | 62 | 136 | 17% | < 0.50% |
 | Travelers | 10d | 10 | 22 | 59 | 129 | 11% | < 1.00% |

-As you can see, the slowest setup is 35% slower than vanilla, the fastest is 11% slower, and the default one is 17% slower.
+As you can see, the slowest setup is 35% slower than vanilla, the fastest is 11% slower, and the middle one is 17% slower.

 As a recommendation, if you don't notice any performance issues, just leave the default settings.
 Otherwise, you may try increasing the **Location Tracker Interval** to 10 days.